syncfusion-content/blazor-docs/blazor/pdfviewer-2/toolbar-customization.md

 ## How to customize the Primary Toolbar with default options

-You can include both `ToolbarItems` and `CustomToolbarItems` within the PDF Viewer.
-The index position at the `CustomToolbarItems` list is used to add the items in the list of `ToolbarItems`.
+You can implement the both `ToolbarItems` and `CustomToolbarItems`.
+The `CustomToolbarItems` list allows you to specify items with their respective index positions, which are then incorporated into the ToolbarItems list accordingly.

 ```cshtml